Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 The annual focus for legal hacking is data transparency and data control and next week we aim to focus on hacking at a structural level.
-9:30 - 10:00
+9:30 - 10:00 (eastern - Toronto time)
 Session 1: Intro
-It begins with an intro to semantic standards and specs stack for unifying data controls across 2 vectors approach is
+It begins with an intro to ANCR - a Consent Record and Receipt framework for applying semantic standards

-1. Legal, technical, social semantics (human governance interop)
+1. The PaE protocol and its use of the specification/standards stack for Legal, technical, social interop of identity (human governance interop)
-2. Standards and specifications from different communities which are interoperable.
+2. WG's and their Standards, ANCR-Consent Reciept, ToiP:ISWG, W3C DPV

 10:00-11:00
 Working Session